Paradox Wrench

 - 100 % negative mentions

-The music aspect of the game is criticized for its lack of engaging tracks, with some players noting the absence of music altogether and the presence of irritating sound effects, particularly a high-pitched noise during jumps.
-While the voice work is considered decent, the riddles used by the narrator are poorly integrated, often leading to confusion and diminishing their impact.
+The music aspect of the game is notably lacking, with some players reporting the absence of any background music and the presence of irritating sound effects, particularly a high-pitched noise during jumps.
+While the voice work is considered decent, the riddles presented by the narrator are criticized for being poorly integrated, often leading to confusion and diminishing their impact.

-“It has multiple problems; some of these include no music and annoying sounds.
+“It has multiple problems, some of which include no music and annoying sounds.
 There is a high-pitched sound at the end of jumping that drove me mad, so I had to disable sounds.
-While the voice work itself was actually decent, the riddles used as a script were bad because when you would enter the room, the narrator would ask a riddle and then give the answer when you completed the puzzle.
-By the time I ended the level, I had totally forgotten what the original question even was, making the answer pointless.”
+While the voice work itself was actually decent, the riddles used as a script were bad.
+When you would enter the room, the narrator would ask a riddle, and then it would give the answer when you completed the puzzle.
+By the time I ended the level, I had totally forgotten what the original question was, making the answer pointless.”

-The story is perceived as straightforward and uncomplicated, appealing to those who prefer a light narrative without the burden of a complex plot.
+The story is perceived as straightforward and uncomplicated, appealing to those who prefer a less demanding narrative experience.

 - 0 % positive mentions